BEAST-Fitting/beast/docs/simulations.rst

 `beast.observationmodel.observations.gen_SimObs_from_sedgrid` function.
 The script
 `tools/simulate_obs.py` can be run directly or using the `beast simulate_obs` command once the beast has been installed.
+Simulations require already created BEAST physics and observation model grids.
+The physics model grid includes the ensemble parameters as these are the same as the BEAST :ref:`beast_priors`.
+If a different ensemble model is needed (e.g., with a different SFH), then a new physics model (and possible observations model) will be needed.
+The module
-The module uses already created BEAST physics and observation model grids by sampling the full nD prior function that is part of the physics model grid.
+uses already created BEAST physics and observation model grids by sampling the full nD prior function that is part of the physics model grid.
 The observation model grid provides the information on